jest-community/vscode-jest/README.md

     - see more in [monorepo projects](#how-to-use-the-extension-with-monorepo-projects) on how to set it up.

 There could be other causes, such as jest test root path is different from the project's, which can be fixed by setting [jest.rootPath](#rootPath).
 Feel free to check out the [customization](#customization) section to manually adjust the extension if needed.

+### Performance issue?

+The extension should be a thin wrapper on top of the jest process, i.e. it shouldn't use much more resources than jest process itself.

+Now that we get that out of the way, let's look at how we can actually help reducing the suffering.
+The short answer is [try turning off autoRun in the explorer](#how-to-toggle-auto-run), which should usually show noticeable improvement.

+The long answer is a bit more complicated...
+- The jest/node/watchman might be slow due to version, your test setup, environment etc. See [facebook/jest#11956](https://github.com/facebook/jest/issues/11956) to get a glimpse of such examples.
+However, this issue should impact with or without this extension.
+There are many resource and tips online about  optimizing jest performance, we will leave it at that.
+- Depending on the degree of cross-dependency, or your development habit (e.g., I often use "save" to trigger code-formatting in the middle of development before the test is ready to run), the jest watchman or "on-save" autoRun might decide to run many more tests than you intended to.
+Imagine adding a single test could trigger 90% of all the tests in the project... yeah we have been there and it's not fun.
+If that's you, try [toggling off autoRun in TestExplorer](#how-to-toggle-auto-run) and only trigger test run when you are ready with the run button in the gutter or test tree.
+  - But keep in mind when autoRun is off, your might not get full coverage report as it only reflects the tests you have run.
+(Just like in life, nothing is truly free :wink:, see [autoRun trade-off](#autorun))
+- Never say never, it is possible that we are doing something stupid. :cold_sweat: Feel free to log an issue if your performance awe is not resolved after patiently read and tried the above.

 ### I don't see "Jest" in the bottom status bar
 This means the extension is not activated.